walter/aquamacs-emacs-starter-kit/README.markdown

 cd aquamacs-emacs-starter-kit; git submodule init; git submodule update # gets latest code for submodules such as coffee-mode
 ```

-* optionally set a theme by altering appearance.el to specify either an Aquamacs bundled theme or one included in this kit
 * restart Aquamacs -- Note: you may have to do this more than once to get all the ELPA packages downloaded and compiled

 * optional -- use included customizations.el.walter as guide to settings that you can access via Aquamacs menu > Preferences OR (be careful hand editing this, can break things) you can merge them into your ~/Library/Preferences/Aquamacs Emacs/customizations.el file by merging in settings from customizations.el.walter by hand.
 If merging by hand, make sure to replace the ERC "your..." setting with actual values instead of the included placeholders.